-Learning Communities are groups of 15-20 youth, ages 12-18, who attend live, online webinars together, for their middle or high school education.
+Learning Communities are small groups of youth, ages 12-18, who attend live, online webinars together, for their middle or high school education.
 All webinars are exclusively for the purpose of teaching Latter-day Learning’s middle and high school courses.

 Learning Communities is an independent service of Family Forum LLC, and is not owned or operated by Latter-day Learning.